-The common pathogens isolated from bovine endometritis are Escherichia coli, Archanobacterium pyogenes, Streptococcus pyogenes, Staphylococcus aureus, Pseudomonas, Bacillus sp., Mycoplasma, some viruses and fungi (Zemjanis, 1980; Olson et al., 1984; Noakes et al., 1989; Donofrio et al., 2007; Sheldon et al., 2009).
-However, most prevalent bacteria reported so far in the uterine lumen of buffalo are Escherichia coli, Archanobacterium pyogenes and Staphylococcus aureus (Ahmed and Bhattacharyya,2005; Prajapati et al., 2006; Ahmad et al., 2007; Azawi et al., 2008c; Azawi, 2010; Sayyari et al., 2012).

 Diagnosis of endometritis by rectal palpation and visual observation of a vaginal discharge, if present in adequate amount is probably the basis for its treatment in the field (Lewis, 1997).
 Rectal examination (LeBlanc et al., 2002), vaginoscopic examination (Barlund et al., 2008), endometrial cytobrush cytology (Barlund et al., 2008; Dubuc et al., 2010; Fischer et al., 2010; Ghasemi, 2011), endometritis clinical score (Williams et al., 2005), white side test (Sarkar et al., 2006), ultrasonography (Mateus et al., 2002; Barlund et al., 2008) and uterine biopsy (Gonzalez et al., 1985) have been used for efficient detection of endometritis.

 The therapeutic approach towards endometritic cow involves either antibiotics and antiseptics or hormonal therapy (Vijayarajan et al., 2007).
 Various types of antibiotics are used in treatment regimens for uterine infection through intrauterine route.
 An appropriate treatment protocols need to be initiated for the treatment of uterine infection in cows.
 In practice, veterinarian has a large number of treatment protocols.
 However, providing safe and effective treatment is the main task of the doctor.